 As a first-time startup founder, Jonathan Barber has done an excellent job at helping us create our Delaware cooperation and with protecting our intellectual property.

 I would highly recommend his law firm to anyone building a startup company.

 Have used Jonathan and company on more than one occasion.
 Nothing but quick, honest and fairly priced results.
 Highly recommend!

 In addition to being highly competent in his profession, Mr. Barber has an approachable, client-facing personality.
 He patiently answered my questions and “what if” scenarios.
 His staff of paralegals and office assistants were equally pleasant and efficient; always respectful and responsive.
 I had an excellent “client services” experience.

-Franchising your company can allow you to collect income from their products or business model without personally running an additional location of their business.
+Licensing other parties to operate franchises may allow an owner to collect income from their products or business model without personally running an additional location of their business.
 A Charlotte franchise lawyer could help guide you through the necessary steps to turn your business into a successful franchise.
 Call today to learn more.

 Do you have an idea for a business you want to start?
 How would you run it and stay on top of its industry’s trends?
 Share your idea by applying for Franchise.Law’s Entrepreneur Scholarship!
 This scholarship will allow students who are aspiring entrepreneurs to dive more into their business idea.
 Find more details on our scholarship page.

 How can we help your business?
 Let us know what you’re looking for, and we’ll reach out to set up an appointment.
 Then we can find out whether our firm is a good fit for your needs.